robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 Ursula von der Leyen’s idea of exposing people to deliberately created fake-news to build resistance aligns closely with the concept of psychological inoculation or "pre-bunking".
 The idea is to expose people to simplified (aka meme) and deliberately misinformation to teach them how it works.
 [/INFO]

-Unfortunately the pre-bunking approach can conversely used to made the population more resistant to the facts-driven fact-checking in favour of a propaganda-driven fact-checking as shown in this article in which a common person would not be able to argue but passively assimilate the biased notions provided by the AI, as an example of propaganda-driven misinformation provider.
+Unfortunately the pre-bunking approach can conversely be used to make the population more resistant to facts-driven fact-checking in favour of a propaganda-driven fact-checking as explained in this article liked below, in which a common person would not be able to argue but passively assimilate the biased notions provided by the AI, as an example of a propaganda-driven misinformation provider.

 - [AI driven fact-check can systematically fail](323-ai-driven-fact-check-can-systematically-fail.md#?target=_blank) &nbsp; (2025-06-13)